 Heart Hospital and McAllen Medical Center located in southern Texas.

 Michael Erne, Director Emeritus

 Michael Erne retired in 2008 after serving eight years as the Executive Vice President/Chief Operating Officer for Catholic Healthcare West.
 He has more than 38 years of experience in health care operations and administration.
 Michael holds a bachelor’s degree in Political Science from the University of California, Santa Barbara and a Master’s in Business and Public Administration from San Diego State University.

-David A. Kwock is an attorney licensed in the State of Hawaii since 1976.
+David Kwock is an attorney licensed in the State of Hawaii since 1976.
 He earned his JD from UC Hastings College of Law in San Francisco, California, and BA from Syracuse University in the State of New York.
-His practice centers around commercial and business related matters.
+His practice centers on commercial and business-related matters.

 Glenn Pang, MD

 Dr. Glenn Pang retired in February 2018 after 35 years in practice as a gastroenterologist.
 Dr. Pang serves on the Boards of Lin Yee Chung Association, United Chinese Society and is the chairman of the nonprofit Waianae CARE.
 He received his medical degree from University of Hawaii John A. Burns School of Medicine and holds degrees in psychology and pharmacology.

 Ku’uhaku Park is currently the Vice President of Government and Community Relations for Matson.
 He is a member of the boards of directors for the Institute for Human Services, Hawaii Chamber of Commerce, Blood Bank of Hawaii as well as chair of the National Kidney Foundation of Hawaii’s $12 million capital campaign.
 Ku’uhaku is a graduate of Kamehameha Schools and earned a Bachelor of Arts in Communication from Lewis & Clark College.